We all deserve to breathe clean air. And we especially deserve to breathe clean air in the place where we spend the most time: our home.

 Austin Air also offers excellent build quality, true medical HEPA filters on all units, and a 5-year warranty.
 If you’re serious about IAQ but don’t want to install ducted equipment due to cost, size, or specific needs, you simply can’t go wrong with an Austin Air air cleaner.

-We actually hired a third party to test the performance of Austin Air’s products.
+We hired a third party to test the performance of Austin Air’s products.
 Particulate concentration went from tens of thousands of parts per million (PPM) to under 100 PPM following regular use!
 In other words, these units are super effective.

 Austin Air products are pricier than some portable air purifiers, but they work fantastically and provide long-lasting performance.
 They’re also much less expensive than a ducted HEPA filtration system.